N0rbelio/FamilyLocationAlert/README.md

 FamilyLocationAlert is licensed under the **GNU General Public License v3.0**.

-This means that you are free to:

-- Use the software.
-- Study the source code.
-- Modify the software.
-- Redistribute the software.

-However, when distributing modified versions of the software, the GPLv3 requires the corresponding source code to remain available under the same license.
+This means that modified and redistributed versions of the project must comply with the GPLv3 license requirements, including the corresponding source-code requirements when the license applies.

 See the [`LICENSE`](LICENSE) file for the complete license text.

 ---

-## Third-Party Libraries

-FamilyLocationAlert uses open-source libraries and frameworks from the Android ecosystem.

-These dependencies remain subject to their respective licenses and terms.

-Important dependencies include:

-- AndroidX
-- Jetpack Compose
-- Room
-- Kotlin
-- Kotlin Coroutines
-- Google Play Services Location

-Their respective licenses and notices should be reviewed when redistributing the application.

----

 ## Disclaimer

-FamilyLocationAlert is provided as an open-source project for personal and development purposes.
+FamilyLocationAlert is an experimental project under active development.

+Location accuracy and monitoring reliability depend on:

+- GPS availability
+- Android location services
+- Device hardware
+- Battery optimization
+- Manufacturer-specific Android restrictions
+- Network conditions
+- Mobile carrier behaviour

+SMS delivery also depends on the device, SIM card, mobile network and carrier.

-The application deals with location monitoring and automated notifications.
-It should not be relied upon as the sole mechanism for safety-critical monitoring.
+FamilyLocationAlert should **not** be relied upon as the sole solution for safety-critical, emergency or life-critical situations.

-Always verify that the application behaves correctly on the target Android device before relying on it for important notifications.

 ---

-## Repository
+## Author

+**N0rbelio**

 GitHub: